Mint family (Lamiaceae)

 Cultivation: The preference is full or partial sun, and moist to slightly dry conditions.
 Growth is more luxuriant in a moist rich loam, although this can cause the plant to flop around as the growing season progresses.
 Under drought conditions, the lower leaves will turn yellow and drop off the stems; this reaction is normal.
 The lower leaves often develop powdery mildew, particularly when the weather is rainy.
 While this plant is easy to grow, it often becomes rather dilapidated in appearance as the growing season progresses because of these problems.
 This plant often spreads aggressively.

-Range & Habitat: Wild Bergamot occurs throughout Illinois, except for a few southern counties (see Distribution Map).
+Range & Habitat: The native Wild Bergamot occurs throughout Illinois, except for a few southern counties within the state (see Distribution Map).
 It is occasional to locally common.
 Habitats include moist to slightly dry black soil prairies, hill prairies, sandy Black Oak woodlands, savannas and woodland borders, thickets, borders of limestone glades, abandoned pastures, and landfills.
 The rhizomes can survive earth-moving and bulldozing operations, and send up plants in unexpected places.
 Some local populations may be plants that have escaped cultivation.

 Faunal Associations: The nectar of the flowers attracts long-tongued bees, bee flies, butterflies, skippers, and hummingbird moths.
 Among the long-tongued bees, are such visitors as bumblebees, Miner bees, Epeoline Cuckoo bees, and large Leaf-Cutting bees.
 A small black bee (Dufourea monardae) specializes in the pollination of Monarda flowers.
 Sometimes Halictid bees collect pollen, while some wasps steal nectar by perforating the nectar tube.
 The Ruby-Throated Hummingbird also visits the flowers.
 The caterpillars of the moths Sphinx eremitus (Hermit Sphinx) and Agriopodes teratophora (Gray Marvel) feed on the foliage.
 A seed bug (Ortholomus scolopax) is sometimes found in the flowerheads.
 Mammalian herbivores usually avoid this plant as a food source, probably because of the oregano-mint flavor of the leaves and their capacity to cause indigestion; they may contain chemicals that disrupt populations of beneficial bacteria in the digestive tract.